ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 }
 ```

-In the `PlayAgainHandler` we will just re-initiliaze the state of the board so we can start another game, and since we already have a state initialization in `OnInitialized()` we perform a small refactoring by extracting a new method `InitState()` and call it in both `PlayAgainHandler()` and `OnInitialized()`:
+In the `PlayAgainHandler` we will just re-initiliaze the state of the board so we can start another game, and since we are already doing so in `OnInitialized()`, we can perform a small refactoring by extracting a new method `InitState()` and call it in both `PlayAgainHandler()` and `OnInitialized()`:

 ```tsx
 // Components/Board.razor